$ cat Martin_Trojer

 If you approach these tools like that, a lot of the online AI developer discourse starts to look beside the point.
 The mistake people make with AI tools is treating them as a debate topic.
 Hype, backlash, benchmarks, model tribalism.
 None of that is the main thing.
 The main thing is that the baseline changed.

 What felt like impressive software output two years ago can now be done much faster.
 Tasks that used to take days can often be pushed through in hours.
-Prototypes appear faster.
+Prototypes show up faster.
 Refactors get cheaper.
 Throwaway software to solve annoying problems is now viable.
-The cost of getting to a plausible implementation has collapsed.
+The cost of getting to plausible software has collapsed.

 That does not mean every team is suddenly great or all software delivery got easy.
 It does mean expectations are changing, and what feels “fast enough” is no longer the same.
 Many organisations are underestimating what’s happening.
 They are still comparing today’s tools to the old normal.
-The game is figuring out ways to use the new tools to move faster without sacrificing quality.
-It’s a new way of working, solving problems and eliminating bottlenecks in the entire stack, from product and developer tooling to infrastructure.
+The real job is figuring out how to use the new tools to move faster without trashing quality.
+This is not just a new tool.
+It changes how you work and where the bottlenecks are, all the way from product to dev tooling to infrastructure.

 That is the shift.
 Not just new tooling.